dekubu/panamax/README.md

   interval: 20s
 ```

-This will ensure your application is configured with a traefik label for the healthcheck against `/healthz` and that the pre-deploy healthcheck that MRSK performs is done against the same path on port 4000.
+This will ensure your application is configured with a traefik label for the healthcheck against `/healthz` and that the pre-deploy healthcheck that PNMX performs is done against the same path on port 4000.

 You can also specify a custom healthcheck command, which is useful for non-HTTP services: